Enalean/tuleap-documentation-en/languages/en/user-guide/code-versioning/git.rst

 Pre-receive hook
 ----------------

+..
+WARNING:: Technology preview: several things might be adjusted in future releases.

 Tuleap offers the possibility to write scripts for git pre-receive hook.
 Your scripts must take an input from ``stdin`` and return an output on ``stdout``.

+Only WASM modules build with WASI Preview 1 support can be used as scripts for the hook.

 Input
 `````